David S. Klein, MD, FACA, FACPM

 Many factors, including age, menopausal status, total calcium, vitamin K2 and vitamin D intake, as well as consumption of cigarettes, saturated fats, alcohol, and cola proved to be linked to a lower bone mineral density.
 It is far more complex than a simple fix with 'go get some calcium tablets!'

 FACT #1: The human adult requires approximately 200 mg of elemental calcium per day, and if absorption is between 20% and 40%, the nutritional allowance is approximately 1,000 mg per day.
 Too much calcium causes more immediate problems involving muscle and nerve.
 These regulatory mechanisms modulate the absorption of calcium.
 That is, calcium in excess of 1,200 mg or so will cause the body to reduce the percentage absorbed.
 While this would appear to be ‘wasteful’ of an inexpensive nutrient, the real cost is that the excess calcium competes with absorption of other micronutrients, resulting in poor absorption of these.

 Too much of a good thing is, in fact, a very bad thing.
 Calcium ingestion in excess of the requisite amount reduces rates of absorption of calcium thereby limiting the calcium burden in the vascular system, but dietary cations, including calcium compete for absorption.
-That is, increasing dietary calcium past a fairly modest level actually inhibits the absorption of other cations, including magnesium and strontium, both essential for development and maintenance of bone.1
+Increasing dietary calcium past a fairly modest level actually inhibits the absorption of other cations, including magnesium and strontium, both essential for development and maintenance of bone.